Feeling Blue? Happy St. Patrick’s Day!

 St. Patrick

 One night, in a dream, he heard the voice of God tell him that his ship was ready, and it was time to leave Ireland.
-After six years of captivity, he escaped and returned to Britian.
+After six years of captivity, he escaped and returned to Britain.

 While in Britain, he began training as a priest and during this time, he was visited by angels who called him to return to Ireland and convert the pagans there to Christianity.
 He followed his calling and during this time, he made it his mission to help educate and convert the Irish people.
 St. Patrick taught them that there is only one God.